01924 664177

 How to settle finances in the divorce?

-• The age of each spouse and the duration of their marriage.
+• Standard of living and the age/duration of the marriage.

 Can I separate from my spouse without getting a divorce?